-As the Lake Tahoe Region transitions into an era of climate change and expected population growth in neighboring areas, the Region needs a continued emphasis on strengthening policies and programs that shift development into town centers and provide the transit, biking, and walking infrastructure needed to help residents and visitors reach popular destinations quickly and easily with minimal environmental impact.
+As the Lake Tahoe Region transitions into an era of climate change and expected population growth in neighboring areas, the Region needs a continued emphasis on strengthening policies and programs that shift development into town centers and provide the transit, biking, and walking infrastructure needed to help residents and visitors reach popular destinations guickly and easily with minimal environmental impact.
 This plan builds on 2012's past accomplishments by introducing trails, transit, and technology concepts that have the capacity to transform the way people travel to, through, and around the Lake Tahoe Region.
+These efforts seek to reduce peak congestion, preserve the environment, and improve the overall travel experience.
+Since the 2012 Regional Transportation Plan, local partners have been and state constructing projects, utilizing new technology, analyzing current conditions, and collaborating to help meet regional goals.